How and When to Search for a Job or Internship

-The short answer: Between 6-9 months before you need a job or internship.
+The short answer: Begin between 6-9 months before you need a job or internship.

-If you haven’t started early, it is okay, just plan for spending more time now.
+If you haven’t started early, that's okay, just plan to spend more concentrated time now.
 Set some time aside to prioritize the application process weekly.
-A dedicated job or internship search can take anywhere from 2 to 4 months.
+A more dedicated job or internship search can take closer to 2-4 months.